What are the Types of Due Diligence?

 Due diligence (DD) is an extensive process undertaken by an acquiring firm in order to thoroughly and completely assess the target company’s business, assets, capabilities, and financial performance.
 There may be as many as 20 or more angles of due diligence analysis.

-The main types of due diligence inquiry are:
+The main types of due diligence inquiry are as follows:

 1. Administrative DD